Grumman E-2 Hawkeye

 The Northrop Grumman E-2 Hawkeye is an American all-weather, carrier-capable, tactical airborne early warning (AEW) aircraft.
 This twin-turboprop aircraft was designed and developed during the late 1950s and early 1960s by the Grumman Aircraft Company for the United States Navy as a replacement for the earlier, piston-engined E-1 Tracer, which was rapidly becoming obsolete.
 The aircraft's performance has been upgraded with the E-2B and E-2C versions, where most of the changes were made to the radar and radio communications due to advances in electronic integrated circuits and other electronics.

 The fourth major version of the Hawkeye is the E-2D, which first flew in 2007.
 The E-2 was the first aircraft designed specifically for AEW, as opposed to a modification of an existing airframe, such as the Boeing E-3 Sentry.
 Variants of the Hawkeye have been in continuous production since 1960, giving it the longest production run of any carrier-based aircraft.

-The E-2 also received the nickname "Super Fudd" because it replaced the WF (later E-1) "Willy Fudd".
+The E-2 received the nickname "Super Fudd" because it replaced the WF (later E-1) "Willy Fudd".
 In recent decades, the E-2 has been commonly referred to as the "Hummer" because of the distinctive sounds of its turboprop engines, quite unlike that of turbojet and turbofan jet engines.
 In addition to U.S. Navy service, smaller numbers of E-2s have been sold to the armed forces of Egypt, France, Israel, Japan, Mexico, Singapore, and Taiwan.

 Grumman also used the basic layout of the E-2 to produce the Grumman C-2 Greyhound cargo aircraft.

 Development

 Background

-Continual improvements in airborne radars through 1956 led to the construction of AEW airplanes by several different countries and several different armed forces.
+Continual improvements in airborne radars to 1956 led to the construction of AEW airplanes by several different countries and several different armed forces.
 The functions of command and control and sea and air surveillance were also added.
-The first carrier-based aircraft to perform these missions for the U.S. Navy and its allies was the Douglas AD Skyraider, which was replaced in US Navy service by the Grumman E-1 Tracer, which was a modified version of the S-2 Tracker twin-engined, antisubmarine warfare aircraft, where the radar was carried in an aerofoil-shaped radome carried above the aircraft's fuselage.
+The first carrier-based aircraft to perform these missions for the U.S. Navy and its allies was the Douglas AD Skyraider.
+It was replaced in US Navy service by the Grumman E-1 Tracer, which was a modified version of the S-2 Tracker twin-engined, antisubmarine warfare aircraft, where the radar was carried in an aerofoil-shaped radome carried above the aircraft's fuselage.